DSSR2/CompleXO-JS/README.md

 # CompleXO-JS
-An ingenious twist to the all time favorite XO or Cross and Noughts in JavaScript
+An ingenious twist to the all time favorite XO or Cross and Noughts in JavaScript.
+Grab a friend and check out the game at [dssr2.github.io/complexo.html](https://dssr2.github.io/complexo.html "CompleXO")
 # How to Play
 1. The game board is divided into a large 3\*3 grid with each cell containing a smaller 3\*3 grid.